astropy/astroplan/docs/tutorials/eclipsing.rst

     >>> midtransit_times = hd209458.next_primary_eclipse_time(observing_time, n_eclipses=n_transits)

-Finally, we can check if the target is observable at each transit time, given our constraints on the altitude of the target:
+Finally, we can check if the target is observable at each transit time, given our constraints on the altitude of the target, with the function `~astroplan.is_event_observable`:

 .. code-block:: python